Guidelines for Canyon Leaders

 After the Canyon

-- Check that all participants have returned safely and email the names (with any temporary membership forms) to the club’s walks recorder.
+- Check that all participants have returned safely and email Late Returns to inform the club committee that the group has finished the canyon

-- If, after the activity if there were any changes to trip participants or if it was cancelled, please forward your late returns email with amendments to the WalksRecorder, Derek Johnston.
+- If, after the activity, if there were any changes to trip participants, or if it was cancelled, please include these amendments in the late returns email

-- Email a scan or photo of any temporary membership forms to the Walks Recorder, Derek Johnston.
+- Email a scan or photo of any temporary membership forms to the Walks Recorder, Geoff Fox.

 - Conduct a short debrief where participants have opportunity to provide feedback on the activity.